tanmay-unbxd/fluxcd-demo/gke-bootstrap/readme.md

   - Generate kubernetes manifest file for flux-cd install
   - Apply those manifests into flux-system namespace
   - Pull the flux-cd configurations from Github Repository
-  - Boostrap the flux-cd with demo tomcat application.
+  - Boostrap the flux-cd with demo podinfo application.